Fayette men charged after high-speed chase

 A high-speed pursuit Thursday evening in Fayette County resulted in criminal charges against two men.

 According to Fayette County Sheriff Mike Fridley, deputies patrolling in the Hilltop area on Aug.
 25 attempted to stop a vehicle for a minor traffic violation.
-The driver of the vehicle then fled from deputies, exceeding speeds of 100 miles per hour on Legends Highway (W.Va.
-Rte.
+The driver of the vehicle fled from deputies, exceeding speeds of 100 miles per hour on Legends Highway (W.Va. .
 16).
 The driver eventually lost control of the vehicle and crashed into an abandoned house on Greentown Loop Road.
-The driver and the passenger were taken into custody.
+The driver and a passenger were taken into custody.

 The driver, Philip E. Gray, 39, of Scarbro, was charged with the felony offense of fleeing with reckless disregard causing injury as well as misdemeanor offenses of simple possession (two counts) and driving without a license.